 - TX/RX system, or the laser transmitter (TX) and receiver (RX) system, is the key in the entire LiDAR unit and holds the electronic and photonic components that send and receive laser light and process the signals into distance measurements.
 The TX/RX system is critical to ensuring a LiDAR's high performance and its design is one of the key areas where we excel compared to other LiDAR providers. - Beam steering system, which steers the laser light for the TX/RX system.
-See "Business Our LiDAR Technology and Innovative Approach to TX/RX Design Beam Steering System." - Other supporting infrastructure, including optics, mechanical structures, circuits, and firmware, among others.
+See "Business Our LiDAR Technology and Innovative Approach to TX/RX Design - Beam Steering System." - Other supporting infrastructure, including optics, mechanical structures, circuits, and firmware, among others.

-Hesai Technology's semiconductor-based TX/RX system design uses application-specific integrated circuits, or ASICs, and offers significant advantages over architectures based on discrete components of legacy LiDAR.
+Our semiconductor-based TX/RX system design uses application-specific integrated circuits, or ASICs, and offers significant advantages over architectures based on discrete components of legacy LiDAR.

-- Its ASIC-based LiDAR approach features a large number of channels driven by ASICs, combined with a simple but robust beam steering system.
-In this way, it is able to deliver a system that offers greater Performance, higher Quality and consistency at lower Cost.
-In particular, its proprietary ASICs drive a large number (currently up to 128) of individually addressable laser channels with dynamic exposure functions in the TX/RX system. - Its AT128, a breakthrough LiDAR product for the ADAS market, for example, is based on its proprietary ASICs and is able to deliver superior performance at high precision, lower power consumption per channel, in a smaller form factor and at a lower cost compared to legacy LiDAR.
-From volume shipment began in July 2022, it shipped over 16,600 units of the AT series featuring one-dimensional solid-state electronic scanning for the three months ended September 30, 2022, and it expects to ship over 40,000 units of the AT series in aggregate by the end of 2022, evidenced by the noncancellable scheduled purchase orders, as it ramps up its production. - ASICs allow Hesai Technology to maximize the performance of LiDARs via fully customized signal processing while concurrently reducing power consumption.
+- Our ASIC-based LiDAR approach features a large number of channels driven by ASICs, combined with a simple but robust beam steering system.
+In this way, we are able to deliver a system that offers greater Performance, higher Quality and consistency at lower Cost.
+In particular, our proprietary ASICs drive a large number (currently up to 128) of individually addressable laser channels with dynamic exposure functions in the TX/RX system. - Our AT128, a breakthrough LiDAR product for the ADAS market, for example, is based on our proprietary ASICs and is able to deliver superior performance at high precision, lower power consumption per channel, in a smaller form factor and at a lower cost compared to legacy LiDAR.
+From volume shipment began in July 2022, we shipped over 5,000 units of the AT series featuring one-dimensional solid-state electronic scanning for the two months ended August 31, 2022, and we expect to ship approximately 60,000 units of the AT series by the end of 2022, evidenced by the noncancellable scheduled purchase orders, as we ramp up our production. - ASICs allow us to maximize the performance of LiDARs via fully customized signal processing while concurrently reducing power consumption.
 The legacy LiDAR involves assembling hundreds of discrete components, which leads to a higher likelihood of quality issues and inconsistency, whereas the ASIC-based LiDARs integrate multiple functions into a few chips, which reduces system complexity and achieves lower cost thanks to a simplified manufacturing process.
-Hesai Technology has completed its v1.5 ASIC upgrade and will continue to upgrade its ASICs onwards and leverage the existing advanced manufacturing processes in the semiconductor supply chain to deliver better price-to-performance.
+We have completed our v1.5 ASIC upgrade and will continue to upgrade our ASICs onwards and leverage the existing advanced manufacturing processes in the semiconductor supply chain to deliver better price-to-performance.

-Hesai Technology's proprietary manufacturing process constitutes another of its major advantages and has contributed to its success to date.
+Our proprietary manufacturing process constitutes another of our major advantages and has contributed to our success to date.

-It integrates LiDAR design and manufacturing into an indivisible and seamless process.
-As the LiDAR industry continues to evolve quickly, its in-house integrated manufacturing capabilities, which cover design, manufacturing, calibration and testing, provide instant trial feedback for it to refine its LiDAR design and manufacturing process, thereby enabling rapid product development and fast iteration cycles.
-Given the complexity of LiDARs as an innovative product encompassing optics, electronic engineering, mechanical engineering, and semiconductor, among others, Hesai Technology is capable to design and build up the manufacturing process from scratch, leveraging its accumulated insights on various aspects of LiDARs.
-Moreover, given the complexity and high level of expertise required to manufacture our products, we believe in-house manufacturing allows Hesai Technology to better control product quality, ensure product consistency, improve manufacturing efficiency, and safeguard manufacturing process know-how at affordable cost.
-The know-how then further strengthens its in-house manufacturing capability and helps establish a virtuous cycle to solidify its advantages over its competitors.
+• We integrate LiDAR design and manufacturing into an indivisible and seamless process.
+As the LiDAR industry continues to evolve quickly, our in-house integrated manufacturing capabilities, which cover design, manufacturing, calibration and testing, provide instant trial feedback for us to refine our LiDAR design and manufacturing process, thereby enabling rapid product development and fast iteration cycles.
+Given the complexity of LiDARs as an innovative product encompassing optics, electronic engineering, mechanical engineering, and semiconductor, among others, we are capable to design and build up the manufacturing process from scratch, leveraging our accumulated insights on various aspects of LiDARs.
+Moreover, given the complexity and high level of expertise required to manufacture our products, we believe in-house manufacturing allows us to better control product quality, ensure product consistency, improve manufacturing efficiency, and safeguard manufacturing process know-how at affordable cost.
+The know-how then further strengthens our inhouse manufacturing capability and helps establish a virtuous cycle to solidify our advantages over our competitors.